se-edu/se-book/principles/brooksLaw/text.md

   <include src="../../common/definitions.md#def-brooks-law" />
 </box>

-Explanation: The additional communication overhead will outweigh the benefit of adding extra manpower, especially if done near to a deadline.
+Explanation: The additional communication overhead will outweigh the benefit of adding extra manpower, especially if done near a deadline.

 </div>